 What’s the Meaning of the Ace of Spades, or the Death Card?

-The Ace of Spades can symbolize many different fearful ideas or experiences depending on the context.
-In general, its dark color (or lack thereof) has resulted in numerous cultures associating it with imminent death, bad fortune, disaster, hatred, war, and even the end of the world.
+The Ace of Spades symbolizes many different fearful ideas or experiences depending on the context.
+In numerous cultures, its dark color (or lack thereof) associates it with imminent death, bad fortune, disaster, hatred, war, and even the end of the world.

 Why is the Ace of Spades Called the Death Card?

 While it’s true that beliefs about the Ace of Spades symbolizing death date back centuries, in modern times, people began commonly referring to the Ace of Spades as the Death Card after the Vietnam War.

 Before the Vietnam War, the French occupied the Indo-China region to which Vietnam belongs.
 They brought with them a range of customs.
 Telling fortunes with cards was one.
 In the French fortune-telling tradition, an Ace of Spades indicates bad luck or death in one’s future.

 United States troops in the Vietnam War heard this caused some superstitious Vietnamese to fear the card to such a degree that they’d retreat at the very sight of it.
 Thus, two Lieutenants from Company C, Second Battalion, 35th Regiment, 25th Infantry Division actually contacted the Bicycle playing card company asking if they’d provide decks containing only the Ace of Spades.
 According to the company’s account, Bicycle honored this request, sending thousands of such decks at no charge.

 The troops who received the Ace of Spades-only decks reportedly used them as a means of promoting fear among the Viet Cong.
 They would place the Ace of Spades cards on the corpses of slain enemy combatants, leave them in villages, scatter them in the jungle, and according to some reports, even wear them in their helmets, as if to tell the enemy they brought death with them.